stitchdata/docs/_saas-integrations/microsoft-advertising/v2/bing-ads-v2.md

 requirements-list:
   - item: |
-      **To pause all ad-blocking software currently in use.** Because Bing Ads authentication uses pop ups, you may encounter issues if ad blockers aren't disabled during the setup.
+      **To pause all ad-blocking software currently in use.** Because {{ integration.display_name }} authentication uses pop ups, you may encounter issues if ad blockers aren't disabled during the setup.
   - item: |
       **To have Viewer permissions to the profiles you want to connect.** These read-only permissions will ensure Stitch can read data from the profiles you select for replication.
-[Read more about Bing Ads user permissions here](https://help.bingads.microsoft.com/#apex/3/en/52037/3/en-US/#ext:none).
+[Read more about {{ integration.display_name }} user permissions here](https://help.bingads.microsoft.com/#apex/3/en/52037/3/en-US/#ext:none){:target="new"}.

 setup-steps:
   - title: "add integration"